BHFock/git-cl/docs/tutorial.md

 All changelist metadata is stored in `.git/cl.json`.
 This is local to your repository and never shared via Git, keeping changelist structure flexible and personal.

-### Works with any branch
+### Changelists persist across branches

-Changelists are independent of branches because they are just lists of files stored in `.git/cl.json`.
-They will continue to exist even if you change branches.
-This can be helpful — or potentially confusing.
-When in doubt, delete your changelists before switching branches
+Changelists are just local lists of files stored in `.git/cl.json`.
+They persist when switching branches.
+This can be useful — but also confusing — if changelists refer to files that don’t exist in the new branch.
+In doubt, delete them with `git cl delete <name>`.

 ## 4. Command Summary